 Mr. Khudyev is the winner of the 3rd prize at the 2017 International Sir Georg Solti Conducting Competition in Germany, the “Best Interpretation Prize” recipient at the 2015 International Taipei Conducting Competition in Taiwan, the Gold Medal and Grand Prize winner of the 2007 National Fischoff Chamber Music Competition in the U.S.A., as well as the First Prize winner of the Yale Chamber Music Society Competition, and the recipient of the Glenn Miller Competition Prize and the Neil Rabaut Prize.
 Mr. Khudyev has performed around the United States, Europe and Asia at world-class venues and festivals including the Kennedy Center in Washington D.C., Emilia Romagna Festival in Italy, the Alte Oper Frankfurt Großer Saal (The Old Frankfurt Opera Great Hall) and the Mecklenburg-Vorpommern Festpiele in Germany.

 Farkhad’s performances are described as “true, powerful, ecstatic and utterly riveting” (Herald), “graceful, very sensitive…” (Frankfurt Neue Presse), and “a triumph in every sense of the word” (New York Music Daily).
-Admired for “meticulous guidance, superb musicianship and extraordinarily imaginative interpretation” (Performing Arts Monterey Bay), Farkhad has worked with the Frankfurt Radio Symphony Orchestra, Frankfurt Opera Orchestra, Monterey Symphony, Champaign-Urbana Symphony Orchestra, Yale Philharmonia, Yale Symphony Orchestra, Greenwich Village Orchestra of New York City, New Jersey Youth Symphony, Manhattan School of Music Orchestra, National Orchestra of Turkmenistan, and the State Taipei Chinese Orchestra.
-Mr. Khudyev has served as the Music Director of New Jersey Intergenerational Orchestra, New Haven Chamber Orchestra and the Associate Conductor of the Hidden Valley Opera.
-Currently, Mr. Khudyev serves as the Music Director of the Youth Music Monterey County in California.
-This coming September, Farkhad will be working as the Assistant Conductor with the London Philharmonic Orchestra and Maestro Vladimir Jurowski.
+Admired for “meticulous guidance, superb musicianship and extraordinarily imaginative interpretation” (Performing Arts Monterey Bay), Farkhad has worked with the London Philharmonic Orchestra, Frankfurt Radio Symphony Orchestra, Frankfurt Opera Orchestra, Monterey Symphony, Champaign-Urbana Symphony, Yale Philharmonia, Yale Symphony Orchestra, Greenwich Village Orchestra of New York City, New Jersey Youth Symphony, Manhattan School of Music Orchestra, National Orchestra of Turkmenistan, and the State Taipei Chinese Orchestra.
+Mr. Khudyev has served as the Assistant Conductor of the London Philharmonic Orchestra, the Music Director of New Jersey Intergenerational Orchestra and the New Haven Chamber Orchestra, as well as the Associate Conductor of the Hidden Valley Opera.
+Currently, Farkhad serves as the Music Director of Youth Music Monterey County and the Hidden Valley Orchestra Institute in California.